earthly/website/blog/_posts/2023-06-09-python-data-classes-vs-namedtuples.md

 Let's take a closer look at both data classes and named tuples, and try to answer these questions.

+To follow along, you need to have Python 3.8 or later version.
+To run the example on slots, you need Python 3.10.

 ## Python Data Classes and Named Tuples: An Overview

 ### Python Data Classes

+In Python data classes are good choices when you need to create classes that store information and do not have a ton of functionality.
+Unlike regular Python classes, data classes require less boilerplate code, and come with default implementation of methods for string representation and comparing equality of attributes.

 ~~~{.python caption="main.py"}
 from dataclasses import dataclass